ffmaer/quicksort-python/README.md

 # Sort x Python
-## An implementation of QuickSort and MergeSort in Python
+## Implementations of QuickSort and MergeSort in Python

 ### QuickSort
 - We randomize the array before sorting to avoid worst case performance.